dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 During initial setup, the app requires that you authenticate yourself with your organization.
 It then informs you of any device settings you must update.
 For example, organizations often set minimum or maximum character password requirements that you'll be required to meet.

 ### Protection
 After your device is enrolled, the Company Portal app will continue to make sure that your device is protected.
 If you install an app from an untrusted source, for example, the app will alert you and sometimes revoke access to company data.
-A policy like this is common in organizations, and often requires you to uninstall the untrusted app before you can regain access.
+This kind of policy is common in organizations, and often requires you to uninstall the untrusted app before you can regain access.

 ### Setting notifications
 If after enrollment your organization enforces a new security requirement, such as multi-factor authentication, the Company Portal app will notify you.
 You'll have the chance to adjust your settings so that you can continue to work from your device.